 Current or recent activities that support this outcome area:

 Connecting Adults with Employment Barriers to Jobs: The Foundation awarded $299K to Capital Workforce Partners, in collaboration with community partners, to support the BEST Chance Partnership program, an Integrated Basic Education skills training program for citizens returning from incarceration.

-Improving Community College Completion Rates for Low-Income Black and Latinx Students: To address low completion rates for students enrolled in two-year public institutions in the region, the Foundation awarded five grants to support students at Asnuntuck, Capital, and Manchester Community Colleges, Goodwin University and Hartford Promise by leveraging a combination of wraparound supports.
+Improving Community College Completion Rates for Low-Income Black and Latine Students: To address low completion rates for students enrolled in two-year public institutions in the region, the Foundation awarded five grants to support students at Asnuntuck, Capital, and Manchester Community Colleges, Goodwin University and Hartford Promise by leveraging a combination of wraparound supports.

 Who will benefit?

 Adults with barriers to employment, residents returning from incarceration, Black and Latine youth in high-need schools (Alliance Districts), Opportunity Youth.